umbraco/UmbracoDocs/sustainability-best-practices/telemetry/2024-02-telemetry.md

 # Telemetry Status February 2024

-Last year, around this time, we released our very first telemetry report.
-However, most of all, it was a disclaimer because we had very few sites, that opted in to detailed telemetry.
+Last year, around this time, we released our first telemetry report.
+However, most of all, it was a disclaimer because we only had few sites, that opted in to detailed telemetry.
 We asked for your help and hoped to also count your project next year - which is now this year.
 And you did opt in!
 The number of responses has increased by 7000%, and there is now no reason for a disclaimer. #H5YR

 Be aware though, that the telemetry does not cover V7 sites at all.
 Also, it only includes basic data for V8 (from 8.10 and onwards), as the detailed telemetry was first introduced with V9.5

 ### Adoption of new features
 One of the things we at HQ are curious about is, how the adoption of new features is going.
 In V11 we introduced the Block Grid (also added to V10 in 10.4).
 We now see that it is used in 21% of all projects.
 That's pretty cool I think, although the BlockList outshines it with 59%.

 Another new feature is the Content Delivery API.
 We see this enabled on 6% of all projects.
 However, we also see a little weird thing in the numbers: 27% have disabled public access.
-This number shouldn't be higher than the number of enablements, as the Content Delivery API is disabled by default, so maybe we need more communication around this.
+This number shouldn't be higher than the number of enablements, as the Content Delivery API is disabled by default.
+So maybe we need more communication around this.
 But now you know, that the Content Delivery API is disabled by default.

 Since the last telemetry report, we've also started counting the number of External Login Providers.
 Here, UmbracoID seems to be the primary provider.
 However, there are still 5% that use other external providers and 1% that have implemented more than 1.

 ### Average project
 So yeah, what is an average project?
-If we make simple calculations, we'll see that such a project has 1023 content items based on 58 document- and element types.
+Based on average calculations, we'll see that such a project has 1023 content items based on 58 document- and element types.
 It has 925 media items, 8 users, 2,5 nodes in the root and 1,7 languages.
-However, this average hides the fact, that there are some very big projects and a lot of smaller ones.
-That goes very much hand in hand with our vision, to be the "preferred CMS for partners and mid-market to lower enterprise" but still grow in the actual number of Umbraco installations.
+However, this average hides the fact, that there are some big projects and a lot of smaller ones.
+That goes very much hand in hand with our vision: To be the "preferred CMS for partners and mid-market to lower enterprise" but still grow in the actual number of Umbraco installations.

 So looking at the average "smaller" projects, we see:
 * 63% have less than 100 content nodes